 With this in mind, it’s no surprise that the paranormal event circuit tends to be male heavy.
 These events depend on featuring stars of television shows to help drive ticket sales.
 There was only one all-female driven paranormal con that I could think of, and that was the ParAmeriCon, which was created by Suzanne Sorrell of Evermore Paranormal.
 I know Phenomenology tends to try to keep it even between male and female guests.
-There was an attempt to mount an all-female event called, “Women’s Para Retreat”, but they canceled the event due to lack of ticket sales.

 However, events like ScareFest are currently not featuring ANY female celebrity guests.
 They are featuring the cast of Ghost Brothers and Haunted Towns.
 Now, it could very well be possible that no females applied to become a speaker for ScareFest.
 I have to say that I’m not a believer of creating opportunities for the sake of inclusion to help an organization’s stats, as that ends up doing more harm than good.
 It could very well be that there were females who applied but were not qualified enough to speak.